 Depending on where you are in your business, you might have a few options, so let's talk about them:

 NOTE: Using this spreadsheet method won't provide you with pretty invoices, unless you are able to create a general template and send that to clients (hopefully so they can submit it for insurance coverage!).
-If you want a cost effective way to send pretty invoices to your clients, Zoho allows you to sign up for just that service for as low as $7 US monthly for 25 customers, and $15 US monthly for 500 customers.
+You can do this in Wave for free.

 Now, before I was an entrepreneur (and even part-time while I was running my practice), I was a banker.
 My mom was a banker, and my husband was a former 13-year banker, too.
 Finance and money flows through my veins.
 In my experience, both personally and professionally, there are some biz money basics that need to be covered here as well.